AudioKit/AudioKit/docs/AudioUnitCreation.md

 The objective C classes are described below.

-### `AKAudioUnitBase`
+### `AudioUnitBase`

 This class provides the functionality needed by any AU, as well as property access to the DSP which is expected from AudioKit Nodes.
 Importantly, it provides the render block which is called on the render thread.

 ### `MyObjcAU`

-This class inherits from AKAudioUnitBase, and is not strictly necessary, as it is possible for a Swift object inherit directly from `AKAudioUnitBase`.
+This class inherits from AudioUnitBase, and is not strictly necessary, as it is possible for a Swift object inherit directly from `AudioUnitBase`.
 However, it provides an interoperability layer between the Swift AU object and the underlying C++ DSP.
 There are all kinds of reasons why this is useful, including providing easy to use access to parameters in the C++ code which are not exposed outside the AU.

 ## Swift classes

 ### `MySwiftAU`

-Aspects of AU functionality which are inconvenient to implement in the Objective C layer can be implemented in a Swift AU which inherits from either `MyObjcAU` or `AKAudioUnitBase`.
+Aspects of AU functionality which are inconvenient to implement in the Objective C layer can be implemented in a Swift AU which inherits from either `MyObjcAU` or `AudioUnitBase`.
 An example of this is setting up the `AUParameterTree`, which is much more convenient to do from Swift.

 ### `MyNode`